Property value assessment (WOZ value)

 Property value assessment

 Tenants of buildings also receive a WOZ assessment.
-This also applies to buildings which are not primarily used as dwellings.
+This also applies to buildings that are not primarily used as dwellings.

-You can compare the WOZ value of your property with that of other properties on WOZ-waardeloket.
+Want to compare the WOZ value of your property with that of other properties?
+If so, take a look at the WOZ-waardeloket.

 Submitting an objection